 SBICs are designed to stimulate the flow of private investor capital to eligible "small businesses" as defined by the SBA.
 Under SBA regulations, SBICs may make loans to eligible small businesses, invest in the equity securities of such businesses and provide them with consulting and advisory services.
-Under present SBA regulations, eligible small businesses generally include businesses that (together with their affiliates) have a tangible net worth not exceeding \$19.5 million and have average annual net income after U.S. federal income taxes not exceeding \$6.5 million (average net income to be computed without benefit of any carryover loss) for the two most recent fiscal years.
-In addition, an SBIC must invest 25.0% of its investment capital to "smaller" enterprises", as defined by the SBA.
-The definition of a smaller enterprise generally includes businesses that (together with their affiliates) have a tangible net worth not exceeding \$6.0 million for the most recent fiscal year and have average net income after U.S. federal income taxes not exceeding \$5.0 million (average net income to be computed without benefit of any net carryover loss) for the two most recent fiscal years.
-SBA regulations also provide alternative industry size standard criteria to determine eligibility for designation as an eligible small business or smaller enterprise, which criteria depend on the primary in which the business is engaged and is based on the number of employees or gross revenue of the business and its affiliates.
-However, once an SBIC has invested in an eligible small business, it may continue to make follow-on investments in the company, regardless of the size of the company at the time of the follow-on investment, up to the time of the company's initial public offering, if any.
+Under present SBA regulations, eligible small businesses generally include businesses that (together with their affiliates) have a tangible net worth not exceeding \$24.0 million and have average annual net income tafer U.S. federal income taxes not exceeding \$3.0 million (average net income to be computed without benefit of any carryover loss) for the two most recent fiscal years.
+In addition, an SBIC must rives 125.0% and we average net income tares not exceeding \$2.0 million (average net income tares that (together with their affiliates) have a tangible net worth not exceeding \$2.0 million (average net income tare U.S. federal income taxes not exceeding \$2.0 million (average net income tare) to be computed without benefit of any net carryover loss) for the two most recent fiscal years.
+SBA regulations also provide alternative industry size standard criteria to determine eligibility for designation as an eligible small businesses or smaller enterprise, which criteria depend on the primary industry in which the business is engaged and is based on the number of employees or gross revenue of the business and its affiliates.
+However, once an SBIC has invested in an eligible small business.

+it may continue to make follow-on investments in the company, regardless of the size of the company at the time of the follow-on investment, up to the time of the company's initial public offering, if any.

-The SBA generally prohibits an SBIC from providing financing to small businesses with certain characteristics, such as relending or businesses with the majority of their employees located outside the United States, and business engaged in certain prohibited industries, such as project finance, real estate, farmland, financial intermediaries or "passive" (i.e. non-operating) businesses.
-Without prior SBA approval, an SBIC may not provide financing or a commitment to a small business in an amount equal to more than approximately 30.0% of the SBIC's regulatory capital in any one company and its affiliates.
+The SBA generally prohibits an SBIC from providing financing to small businesses with certain characteristics, such as relending businesses or businesses with the majority of their employees located outside the United States, and businesses engaged in certain prohibited industries, such as project finance, real estate, farmland, financial intermediaries or "passive" (i.e. non-operating) businesses.
+Without prior SBA approval, an SBIC may not provide financing or a commitment to a small business in an amount equation to more than approximately 30.0% of the SBIC's regulatory capital in any one company and its affiliates. ount equal